troutacular/sass-heading-sizes/README.md

 Uses a heading-size (font size) and declares the decrease amount in unit size.

-	$heading-size:	starts with h1 size and decreases to h6 evenly
-	$decrement:		the unit amount you would like to decrease between h tags
-	$unit:			the font size unit you would like to use - rem, em, px
+`[heading-size]` starts with h1 size and decreases to h6 evenly `[decrement]` is the unit amount you would like to decrease between h tags `[unit]` is the font size unit you would like to use - rem, em, px

 ### Usage